Please note: this Policy applies to Ninth Wave Inc. (collectively, “Ninth Wave”, “we”, “our”, and “us”).

 Ninth Wave primarily acts as a data processor in relation to our products.
 If you have any questions or concerns about how we use your End User Information in this context, we may have to refer you to the relevant financial institution or financial application that we have contracted with, as our client will be the controller of your personal information.
 As such, if you have questions about how a controller handles your End User Information in relation to our product, or if you wish to exercise your rights in relation to the End User Information they hold, its usually best to contact that controller directly

 With respect to End User Information of residents of the European Economic Area, Switzerland, and the United Kingdom,

 In compliance with the Privacy Shield Principles, please be aware of the following:

 Under applicable law, and subject to limitations and exceptions provided by law, if you are located in the EEA, Switzerland, or UK, you have certain rights in relation to the End User Information collected about you and how it is used, including the right to:

-We commit to resolve complaints about our collection or use of End User Information.
-Individuals with inquiries or complaints about our collection or use of End User Information should first contact: email@example.com.
+In compliance with the Privacy Shield Principles, Ninth Wave commits to resolve complaints about our collection or use of End User information.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Ninth Wave Inc. at: email@example.com

-Additionally, we are subject to the investigatory and enforcement powers of the Federal Trade Commission in the United States.
+Additionally, consistent with the Privacy Shield Principles, we are subject to the investigatory and enforcement powers of the Federal Trade Commission in the United States.